 An updated program, with the precise starting time of each paper, will be online after mid-December, and will also be circulated at the meeting.
 Session chairs will strictly adhere to the schedule of presentation times.
 Each presentation will be twenty-five minutes.
 A presentation timer in the session room will display the time remaining for your presentation.
 The screen color will change as follows:

 NEW!
 Your biography counts against your presentation time - be brief.
 Session chairs start each presentation with speaker introduction at the time specified in the onsite program, reading aloud the biographic introduction supplied by the author.
 The time it takes for the session chair to introduce the author, using the supplied biography, shall be included as part of the speaker’s allotted presentation time.
 Session chairs retain the right to edit any biography during the introduction.

-The major criticisms prior authors have received relate to the quality of visual aids.
-Improperly prepared audio-visual materials can spoil an otherwise excellent presentation.
 Conference participants regard the quality of your visuals as an indication of your level of preparation and professionalism.
 Remember that the quality of your visual aids is a reflection on you and the company/agency you represent.

 The Institute will provide the following audio-visual equipment in each session for your use:

 A Windows computer and projector will be in your session room.
 The computer will accept CD-ROM, DVD-ROM or USB drives.
 USB drives must be unencrypted and must not require software to be installed on the conference laptop.
 Conference laptops will not have internet access.
 We recommend that you copy your presentation to the computer’s desktop before your session begins.

 Create your presentation using a 16:9 aspect ratio.
 You can still use a 4:3 aspect ratio, but be aware there will be unused screen space.